-Not every lymphoma is described using all 3 features (size, shape, and growth pattern).
 Special lab tests are often needed to accurately classify lymphomas.
-These are discussed in How Is Non-Hodgkin Lymphoma Diagnosed in Children?
+These are described in Tests for Non-Hodgkin Lymphoma in Children.

-The most common types of non-Hodgkin lymphoma (NHL) in children are different from those in adults.
-Nearly all NHLs in children belong to 1 of 3 main types:
+The most common types of NHL in children and teens are largely different from those in adults.
+Nearly all childhood NHLs are one of these types:

-There are many other types of NHL.
-These are much more common in adults and are rare in children, so they are not discussed further in this document.
+There are many other types of NHL as well.
+These are much more common in adults and are rare in children, so they are not covered further here.

-Lymphoblastic lymphoma accounts for about 25% to 30% of NHL in children.
-It is most common in teens, and boys are affected about twice as often as girls.
+Lymphoblastic lymphoma (LBL) accounts for about 20% of NHL in children and teens in the United States.
+Boys are about twice as likely to get LBL as girls.

-Most cases of lymphoblastic lymphoma develop from T cells and are called precursor T-lymphoblastic lymphomas.
+Most cases of LBL develop from T cells and are called precursor T-lymphoblastic lymphomas.
 These lymphomas often start in the thymus, forming a mass in the area behind the breast bone and in front of the trachea (windpipe).
-This can cause problems breathing, which may be the first symptom of lymphoblastic lymphoma.
+This can cause problems breathing, which may be the first symptom of LBL.

-Less often, this cancer develops in the tonsils, lymph nodes of the neck, or other lymph nodes.
+Less often, LBL develops in the tonsils, lymph nodes of the neck, or other lymph nodes.
 It can spread very quickly to the bone marrow, other lymph nodes, the surface of the brain, and/or the membranes that surround the lungs and heart.

-A small fraction of lymphoblastic lymphomas develop from B cells (called precursor B-lymphoblastic lymphomas).
+A smaller fraction of LBLs develop from B cells, and are called precursor B-lymphoblastic lymphomas.
 These lymphomas more often begin in lymph nodes outside the chest, particularly in the neck.
 They can also involve the skin and bones.

-Lymphoblastic lymphoma can grow very quickly and can often interfere with breathing, so it needs to be diagnosed and treated quickly.
+LBL can grow very quickly and can often cause trouble breathing, so it needs to be diagnosed and treated quickly.

 Burkitt lymphoma, also known as small non-cleaved cell lymphoma, accounts for about 40% of childhood NHL in the United States.
-It is most often seen in boys, usually when they are around 5 to 10 years old.
+It is most often seen in boys, usually between the ages of 5 and 14 years old.

 Burkitt lymphoma is named after the doctor who first described it in African children.
 In certain parts of Africa, Burkitt lymphoma accounts for nearly all childhood NHL and over half of all childhood cancers.
 In African children this lymphoma usually develops in the jaw or other facial bones.

-Burkitt lymphomas in other parts of the world, including the United States, almost always start in the abdomen (belly).
-Typically, a child will develop a large tumor in his or her abdomen that can sometimes block the bowels (intestines).
+Burkitt lymphomas in other parts of the world, including the United States, most often start in the abdomen (belly).
+Typically, a child will develop a large tumor in the abdomen that can sometimes block the bowels (intestines).
 This can cause belly pain, nausea, and vomiting.
 Burkitt lymphoma can also sometimes start in the neck or tonsils, or rarely in other parts of the body.

-This lymphoma develops from B lymphocytes, and it is one of the fastest growing cancers known.
-It can spread to other organs, including the surface of the brain or inside the brain.
-Because of this, it must be diagnosed and treated quickly.
+This lymphoma develops from mature forms of B lymphocytes (B cells).
+It can spread quickly to other organs, including the surface of the brain or inside the brain.
+It is one of the fastest growing cancers known, so it needs to be diagnosed and treated quickly.

-Anaplastic large cell lymphoma (ALCL): This lymphoma represents about 10% of all NHL in children.
+This type of lymphoma makes up about 10% of all NHL in children and teens.
 It usually develops from mature T cells.
-It may start in lymph nodes in the neck or other areas, and may be found in the skin, lungs, bone, digestive tract, or other organs.
+It may start in lymph nodes in the neck or other areas, and it may be found in the skin, lungs, bone, digestive tract, or other organs.